Part 2: ToyAIKit runner

 Jupyter is useful here

-Jupyter is not required for agents.
-It is useful for this workshop because we can run one cell, look at the result, change a small piece, and run again.
-A coding agent is built through iteration, so the feedback loop matters.
+Agents don't require Jupyter, but it helps here.
+We can run one cell, look at the result, then change a small piece and run again.
+You build a coding agent through iteration, so a fast feedback loop matters.

-The same runner pattern can be moved into a web application later.
-For today, the notebook gives us the chat interface for free.
+We can move the same runner pattern into a web application later.
+For today, we get the chat interface for free in the notebook.

 Read the runner later